OmPrakashMallik2/Bank-Management-System-Using-Java/README.md

 ## Usage
 1. **Create New Account:**
+    - User selects the option to create a new account.
-    - Enter customer details, including name, date of birth, Aadhaar number, mobile number, email, address, and initial balance.
+    - Inputs personal details such as name, date of birth, Aadhaar number, mobile number, email, address, and initial balance.
-    - The system generates a unique account number and a random PIN.
+    - The system generates a unique account number and a random PIN for the new customer.

 2. **Login:**
-    - Enter account number and PIN for secure login.
+    - User chooses the option to login and provides the generated account number and PIN.
-    - Access various functionalities such as withdrawal, balance check, credit, PIN change, and transaction statements.
+    - The system validates the credentials and allows access to the account.

+3. **Perform Transactions:**
+    - User selects transaction options:
+        - **Cash Withdrawal:** Enters the withdrawal amount.
+The system checks if the balance is sufficient and processes the withdrawal, updating the balance and generating a transaction statement.
+        - **Check Balance:** Displays the current account balance.
+        - **Credit to Account:** Enters the amount to credit.
+The system updates the balance and generates a transaction statement.
+        - **Change PIN:** Enters a new PIN.
+The system updates the PIN for the account.

+4. **View Account Details:**
+    - User selects the option to view account details.
+    - The system displays the customer's name, account number, PIN, date of birth, Aadhaar number, mobile number, email, address, and available balance.

+5. **Transaction Statements:**
+    - User chooses to view transaction statements.
+    - The system displays a list of transaction statements including serial number, amount, transaction type (debit or credit), available balance after the transaction, and the date of the transaction.

-3. **Forgot PIN:**
+6. **Forgot PIN:**
+    - If the user forgets the PIN, they can choose the option to reset it.
-    - Reset PIN through account number, date of birth, Aadhaar number, or mobile number.
+    - Options include resetting through account number, date of birth, Aadhaar number, or mobile number.
-4. **Exit:**
-    - Exit the system.
+    - After selecting an option, the system prompts the user to enter the necessary details and then allows them to set a new PIN.

+7. **Logout:**
+    - User selects the option to logout, ending the current session.

 ## How to Run
 1. Clone the repository.